Maggie Cheung: 1996–2004: International prominence

-In 2002, she starred in Zhang Yimou's Hero.
-The film was nominated for multiple honors, including the Oscar Award and Golden Globe for Best Foreign Language Film, and was shortlisted for the main competition unit of the Berlin International Film Festival.
-It was named the No. 1 best film in the world by Time magazine in 2004.
-Hero (2002) has an important influence in the history of Chinese cinema.
-As the Chinese film with the highest investment and box office that year, it was also the first Chinese film to exceed 100 million yuan at the domestic box office, eventually reaching 250 million yuan.
+In 2002, she starred in Hero, a martial arts epic directed by Zhang Yimou.
+As a landmark commercial blockbuster in the history of Chinese cinema, the film set a new box office record for Chinese-language films and garnered tremendous international acclaim.
+It was selected into the main competition section of the 53rd Berlin International Film Festival, nominated for Best Foreign Language Film at the 60th Golden Globe Awards and the 75th Academy Awards, and ranked first on Time magazine's list of the Top 10 Films of 2004.
+In the same year, Maggie Cheung graced the cover of Time, and the Nantes Three Continents Film Festival in France held a special retrospective titled "Maggie Cheung: A Unique Hong Kong Actress" to pay tribute to her.

 In 2004, she won the Best Actress award at the Cannes Film Festival for her role as a mother who tries to kick her drug habit and reconcile with her long-lost son in Clean (2004).
 She is the first Asian actress to win this honor.
-In 2005, the film Clean (2004) was nominated for the Best Actress Award in the French César Awards.
+In 2005, Clean was nominated for the Best Actress Award at the French César Awards.

 2005–present: Reduced work and retirement

 After 2005, Cheung gradually reduced her film production and turned to music, art and other fields.
 During this period, she did not star in new feature films, but appeared in public view in the form of guest appearances or attending international activities.
 Until around 2013, she basically faded out of the film industry and focused on her personal life and cross-border creation.

-Cheung has served as a judge of many international film festivals.